Toilet Keeps Running? Common Causes and What to Do

 - Parts are corroded or difficult to remove

-- You want the repair done quickly without trial and error
+- You want it fixed correctly the first time without trial and error

 Why won't my toilet stop running?